Texas judge rules as unconstitutional a law that erodes city regulations in favor of state control

 The state immediately appealed the ruling, according to the Texas attorney general’s office.

-“This will stay the effect of the court’s declaration pending appeal,” the office said in a statement to the AP, adding that the law, known as House Bill 2127, would still go into effect on Friday as scheduled.
+“This will stay the effect of the court’s declaration pending appeal,” the office said in a statement to The Associated Press, adding that the law would still go into effect on Friday as scheduled.

+The case will head to the Texas Supreme Court, which is made up entirely of Republican judges.

 Republicans muscled the law through the GOP-controlled Legislature over intense opposition from Democrats, labor groups and city leaders.
 Supporters said the law was needed to preserve Texas’ reputation as a friendly business climate and that a patchwork of ordinances that differ from city to city created unnecessary red tape.